bahrus/ib-id/README.md

 </div>
 ```

-The attribute/property render-after/renderAfter tips off i-bid that it should peer into the next element, do a querySelector('[hello]') in this case, and begin its rendering after that element.
+The attribute/property render-after/renderAfter as well as render-at-start-of/renderAtStartOf tips off i-bid that it should peer into the next element, do a querySelector('[hello]') in this case, and begin its rendering after that element.

 ### Sample Syntax V: